armet/python-armet/doc/resources.rst

 ``filterable``
 --------------
-Whitelist of fields that are filterable.
+Whitelist of attributes that are filterable.
-Default is to be an empty () which excludes all fields from filtering.
+Default is to be an empty () which excludes all attributes from filtering.
-To have all fields be eligible for filtering, explicitly specify `filterable = None` on a resource or any of its parents.
+To have all attributes be eligible for filtering, explicitly specify `filterable = None` on a resource or any of its parents.

 Unless otherwise specified, the default values are as follows: ::